sarahmurphy86/sarahmurphy86.github.io/README.md

 Following our user testing, the following changes were made to the app:-

-1. **Submit button made visible** - we worked on CSS to ensure that the submit button was visible on the page without scrolling.
+1. **Submit button made visible** - we worked on CSS to ensure that the submit button was visible on the page without the need for the user to scroll to find it
-2. **Colour overlay changed** - the colour overlay used to indicate what country had been clicked was changed from green to orange.
+2. **Colour overlay changed** - the colour overlay used to indicate what country had been clicked was changed from green to orange
 3. **Images of character** -  our character was added to the pictures of the famous landmarks to ensure that the narrative flowed
 4. **Landmark pin** - work was done on this to ensure the landmark pin clearly indicated the country
 5. **Voice over** - added to the app to indicate whether the user had guessed correctly

-#### Accessibility considerations that we implemented
+#### Accessibility considerations

 | Feature                               | Why                                                                                         |
 |:--------------------------------------|:--------------------------------------------------------------------------------------------|